 - Candles and/or incense

 - Grills/hibachis (Grills are provided for use by students in designated areas of campus.
 Grills and hibachis may not be used in stairwells, on walkways, terraces or rooftops, including the Village A decks.)

 - Satellite dishes

 Georgetown University does not insure the student’s personal property against loss or damage resulting from any cause including, though not limited to, fire, water, vandalism and/or theft.
 It is each individual’s responsibility to obtain renter’s insurance for their personal property.
 Students may have coverage under their parents’ policy so it is advisable to check with them to determine if coverage is available.
-Students may also look into obtaining coverage through National Student Services, Inc. College Student Property Insurance.
+Students may also look into obtaining coverage through National Student Services, Inc. Learn more about their College Student Personal Property Insurance.